-Jared Johnson, assistant director of Student Activities, oversees OAP.
+Jared Johnson, assistant director of Student Leadership and Involvement, oversees OAP.
 He says the Adventure Spring Breaks offer an alternative to more traditional break options.

 “We choose locations that aren’t your typical spring break locales, and then we set up a lot of activities and adventures.”